aanderse/LdapRecord.com/source/docs/tutorials/user-management.md

 $uac = 512; // Normal, enabled account.

 // Or, using the UAC builder:
-$uac = (new UserAccountControl)->accountIsNormal();
+$uac = (new AccountControl)->accountIsNormal();

 $user->userAccountControl = $uac;

 $user->save();
 ```

-When using the `UserAccountControl` builder, control methods you call upon it will automatically sum the proper integer value.
+When using the `AccountControl` builder, control methods you call upon it will automatically sum the proper integer value.

 For example, let's create an account control for a user with the following controls: